 Community also provides accountability, challenging us to live out our faith in a way that honors God.
 We are encouraged to serve, to give, and to love, demonstrating the love of Christ to a watching world.

-, intimacy with God is a precious gift, available to all who seek Him.
+In the long run, intimacy with God is a precious gift, available to all who seek Him.
 By embracing vulnerability, trust, and communication, we can cultivate a deep and personal relationship with our loving Creator.

 Chapter Five